public final class Schedulers extends Object

 the original schedule() call was issued.
 This limitation may be lifted in a future patch.

-is eager and will execute as many
+The implementation of the Worker of this wrapper Scheduler is eager and will execute as many

 non-delayed tasks as it can, which may result in a longer than expected occupation of a

-.
-In other terms, it does not allow per-Runnable
+thread of the given backing Executor.
+In other terms, it does not allow per-Runnable fairness

-in case the worker runs on a shared underlying thread of the Executor
+in case the worker runs on a shared underlying thread of the Executor.

-to create a wrapper that uses the underlying Executor
+See from(Executor, boolean, boolean) to create a wrapper that uses the underlying Executor

 more fairly.